unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 To edit the layer properties for you project:

 1. Access the **crossplot-layers.json.example** file in `tile-client-template/WEB-INF/classes/layers`, remove the **.example** extension and open the file for editing.
-2. Edit the `id` property so it matches the name given to the folder in which your AVRO tiles were generated.
+2. Edit the `id` property so it matches the name given to the directory (file system or HDFS) in which your AVRO tiles were generated.
 For the Julia set example, this will be **julia.x.y.v**.
 3. In the `pyramid` section, specify the minimum and maximum values for the X (`minX` and `maxX`) and Y (`min` and `maxY`) axes.
 Make sure the values you specify here match the range you specified in the map properties.
 4. If your AVRO tiles are saved to your local machine, add or edit the following values in the `data` section:
 	- `type`: Enter **file**
-	- `root.path`: Specify the path to which you generated the AVRO tiles.
+	- `root.path`: Specify the *root* path to which you generated the AVRO tiles.
+Note that the `id` you specified in step 2 is the leaf folder that contains the AVRO tiles.
+Set the `root.path` to the folder above that (e.g., */data/tiles/*).
 5. If your AVRO tiles are saved to HBase, add or edit the following values in the `data` section:
+	- `type`: Set the `hbase`
 	- `hbase.zookeeper.quorum`: Zookeeper quorum location needed
    to connect to HBase.
 	- `hbase.zookeeper.port`: Port through which to connect